 St. Bernadette Transitional Mug

 Changing color right before your eyes, the St. Bernadette Transitional Mug will start your day with delight and inspiration.
-The 15 oz. ceramic mug is solid black until hot water is added, revealing an image on one side and an inspirational saying on the other.
+The 15 oz. ceramic mug is a solid, soft black color until hot liquid is added, revealing an image on one side and an inspirational saying on the other.
 When the mug cools, it will return to being solid black.
 Start your day with prayer and coffee with the saints!
 Get one for yourself, collect them all or give this "magical" mug as a gift.

 ■ Microwave Safe